Performing Arts Academy and National Youth Theatre Auditions

-Are you seriously interested in developing and improving your acting and musical theatre skills?
+Are you seriously interested in developing and improving your acting skills?
 If so, the Performing Arts Academy is for you.

-If you are thinking of drama or musical theatre degree courses or careers, the Academy will stretch and challenge you; if you are just starting out but want the opportunity to gain a professional standard in acting or musical theatre, the journey begins here.
+If you are thinking of a drama degree course or career, the Academy will stretch and challenge you; if you are just starting out but want the opportunity to gain a professional standard in acting, the journey begins here.

 Sessions involve student led workshops and specific acting techniques relating to the preparation of a professional standard audition.
 Professional standards of practice and industry etiquette are adopted.
 We work towards an Easter 'cabaret style' showcase of material and enter additional material in the Hereford County Drama Festival.